-- inpatient care (i.e. an overnight stay) in a hospital, hospice, or residential medical care facility, including any period of incapacity, or any subsequent treatment in connection with such inpatient care - a serious health condition involving continuing treatment by a health care provider
+- 4.• Inpatient care (i.e. an overnight stay) in a hospital, hospice, or residential medical care facility, including any period of incapacity, or any subsequent treatment in connection with such inpatient care; or - 2.
+Aa serious health condition involving continuing treatment by a health care provider.